-Caregiver shortage and turnover are arguably the most common themes among all home care and home health care conferences.
+Caregiver shortage and turnover are arguably the most common themes among all home care and home health care conferences, and it was no different at the 2018 HCAOA Conference.
 But the problem of caregiver shortage and turnover is not going to go away anytime soon.
 We know that home care agency owners are feeling overwhelmed by staffing challenges, but some are making changes, moving ahead and creating tools to give agencies a push in the right direction, and succeeding!

 Davis offers his ideas to address what can the agency do about this.
 He has created, what he calls, the R.I.S.E system.
 Let’s break that down.